mheyman/Isopoh.Cryptography.Argon2/README.md

 implementation is possible but adds complexity.

-This 100% managed-code library allows you to use the Argon2 hash in any .NET application without added complexity.
+This 100% managed-code library allows you to use the Argon2 hash in any .NET (including Blazor) application without added complexity.

 ## GETTING STARTED
 [gt]: #getting-started 'Getting started guide'

-This requires a .NET environment and runs on Windows, Linux, and MacOS.
+This requires a .NET environment and runs on Windows, Linux, MacOS, and WebAssembly (via Blazor).

 ### INSTALLATION
 [i]: #installation 'Installation guide'